Microsoft’s CTO wants to spread tech’s wealth beyond the coasts

 Our community is, in a sense, the whole world.”

-“I’ll call it the market failure,” Nadella told me.
+“I’ll call it the market failure,” Nadella tells me.
 “It’s the classic example of, ‘Hey look, the markets by themselves are just not going to address this.’
 But at the same time, there are very capable telecommunications companies in this country.
 They will probably need some encouragement and incentive.”

 The government could provide that encouragement and incentive.
 Yet the FCC has failed even to develop an accurate map of where broadband, and broadband competition, exists and where it doesn’t.
 Congress recently passed a law directing the FCC to develop a better method of gathering and mapping its broadband availability data.
 And with the current president and Senate leadership, the government is unlikely to do anything drastic to compel big ISPs such as Comcast, AT&T, and Verizon to extend their networks in rural America.